naseefhassan/WheatherApp-Client/README.md

 - **Weather Dashboard:** Displays current weather, 7-day forecast, and historical weather data for the past 7 days for a searched city.
 - **Favorite Cities:** Users can save favorite cities and view their weather data on the dashboard.

+## Report
+  -Due to some Technical issues i didn't complete the Past 7 days Climate monitor, I think the issue is with the Api while accessing the api it showing the error request limit reached,there is no issue with other api.
+Please consider this .

 ## API Endpoints

 - **User Authentication:**